- Published: Jun 15, 2022

 What is the customer churn formula?

-To measure this metric, calculate your churn rate using the formula:
+To measure this lagging indicator, calculate your churn rate using the formula:

 Customer churn rate = Number of people who stopped being customers during a period / Number of customers at the beginning of the period